 Later than expected, on July 31st, the Senate voted to agree to the House’s request to send the Bill to conference.
 The Senate took a different path than the House, naming only 9 conferees: 5 Republicans and 4 Democrats.
 On August 1, the Senate Republicans named Pat Roberts, Mitch McConnell, John Boozman, John Hoven, and Joni Ernst.
 Meanwhile, the Senate Democrats named Debbie Stabenow, Sherrod Brown, Patrick Leahy, and Heidi Heitkamp to the Farm Bill Conference Committee.

 Moving forward, since the House and the Senate could not independently agree on one bill, the conference committee’s key responsibility is to reconcile the differences between the two bills from the House and the Senate.
 Conference is a chance for selected members from both the House and the Senate to get together and reconcile the two versions of the Farm Bill and create one Farm Bill.
-The debates surrounding the Farm Bill have been controversial and the legislation that comes out of conference must try and rectify them.
+The debates surrounding the Farm Bill have been controversial and the legislation that comes out of conference must try to reconcile the controversies.

 There are a few important things about the conference process that advocates should keep in mind: